EAAMO/conference2024/content/social_hackathon/_index.md

 Together, let’s create solutions that drive equity and access for all.
 The maximum team size is eight, while the minimum team size is one.
 Ideally, we would like to  have international-multidisciplinary teams.

+## How to Register
+1. Fill out the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSfkhRER8PW2Bc1wy-1ruM0qSi2pVgD-_zaWN0IYTEmsXKxRYw/viewform) with your details.
+Please note that the maximum team size is eight, while the minimum team size is one.
+Ideally, we would like to have international-multidisciplinary teams.
+2. Form or join a team, or register as an individual.
+3. Work on your project.
+Check [participation page](participation) for more information.
+Data is available at the [OpenSouth platform](https://data.opensouth.io/datasets/eaamo-2024-social-hackathon).
+For the initial analysis of the data, we recommend you to look at the following [GitHub repository](https://github.com/Mobile-Health-Center/Social-Hackathon-EAAMO-2024).
+4. Submit your [project](https://docs.google.com/forms/d/e/1FAIpQLSdBheuBHIZdHUgx_Fk_lPvx5QhA4wWFqTFmbLzc6xETdB_s4w/viewform?usp=sf_link) by October 2nd, 2024 (Anywhere on Earth).

 ## This Year’s Challenge: Breast Cancer in Mexico

 Breast cancer is the most common cancer in women in Mexico, accounting for 30% of malignant neoplasia.
 In 2020, The incidence rate was 40.5 per 100,000 inhabitants in the country, with an age-adjusted incidence of 49.3 per 100,000 reported in Merida alone in 2022.
 Established risk factors explain up to 70% of postmenopausal breast cancer cases in the US, but only one-third can be prevented by modifying lifestyle factors such as weight, hormone therapy, alcohol use, and physical activity.